missionpinball/mpf-docs/config/switches.rst

 ~~~~~~
 Single value, type: ``boolean`` (``true``/``false``).
 Default: ``false``

 Set this to true to get additional debug output.
+You need to set this flag to see event you have defined for this switch in mpf monitor.

 file_log:
 ~~~~~~~~~